eclipse-sumo/sumo/docs/web/docs/Tools/Output.md

 - If option **--element** (**-e**) is set to a comma-separated list of elements, only these elements will be read.
 Otherwise all elements will be parsed
 - If option **--attribute** (**-a**) is set to a comma-separated list of attributes, only these attributes will be read.
 Otherwise all attributes will be parsed
-- It is also possible to give multiple files as input as a space separated list or via shell expenasion (i.e. `*.input.xml`)
+- It is also possible to give multiple files as input as a space separated list or via shell expansion (i.e. `*.input.xml`)
 - If option **--id-attribute** (**-i**) is set, the minimum and maximum values of each attribute will be annotated with the corresponding id value
 - With option **--hist-output** {{DT_FILE}}, a histogram data file (e.g. for plotting with gnuplot) is generated.
   - option **--binwidth INT** (**-b**) defines the binning width for the histogram
 - With option **--abs** the output will include statistics on absolute values
 - With option **--xml-output** {{DT_FILE}}, A file with statistical measures for all processed attributes is written
-- With option **--full-output** {{DT_FILE}}, A collected attribute values are recorded with their corresponnding ids
+- With option **--full-output** {{DT_FILE}}, A collected attribute values are recorded with their corresponding ids
 - Output precision can be set with option **--precision** (**-p**)

 ## attributeDiff.py